chaoticbob/AndroidWatchFaces/README.md

 ## AndroidWatchFaces

-A conversation with someone made me curious about using OpenGL for watch face, so I wrote a sample or two based on some graphics code kicking around.
+A conversation with someone got me curious about using OpenGL for Android Wear watchfaces, so I wrote a sample or two based on some graphics code kicking around.

 The OpenGL is ported from some existing WebGL code.
+JavaScript to Java?!
+I know right.
 Still in the process of filling out it.
-It's done enough right now to support the require functions on the watch faces.
+It's done enough right now to support the required functions on the watchfaces.

 ### Watch Faces
-- SpringMesh
+- SpringMesh - Spring mesh simulation.
+Responds to accelorometer.
-- Fluids2D
+- Fluids2D - 2D fluids simulation.
+Responds to accelorometer.
 - Particles (not finished)

 License is BSD/MIT/Boost.